How to stop self sabotaging and start building a powerful self confidence

 - Exhausted.
 You may experience burn-out, ill health or a severe lack of energy.

-How often do you hear the call to take action about some area of your life and you ignore it?
+How often do you hear the call to take action in the area of confidence and you ignore it?

 Once a year?
 Once a month?
 Once a week?
 Every day?